alvinkoh256/FoodBridge/README.md

 # FoodBridge Project

 ## Description
-A platform for managing food donations and collections from various hubs to food banks.
+A platform for managing food donations from donors such as restaurants and individuals to food banks.

 ## Installation
 1. Clone the repo